rfo909/CFT/README.md

 ### Global functions

-There also is a set of global functions, which return values, such as the current directory, an empty dictionary, a list, the current date, and so on.
+There also is a set of global functions, which return values, such as the current directory, an empty dictionary, and so on.

 Note that the '$' is the prompt.